Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/README.md

 The Azure Data Factory contains a simple pipeline taking data from the file share and ingesting it to the bronze folder.

 The ADF Pipeline definitions are stored in a git repository, and the CI/CD pipelines defined in Azure DevOps takes the produced ARM templates and deploys these across environments.
+And how to leverage [pytest-adf](https://github.com/devlace/pytest-adf) do the integration testing.

 The main purpose of this sample is not to showcase the data flows, but rather how to work with source control, and continuous delivery to ensure that the data flows are properly versioned, that you can re-create old datasets, and that any new changes are propagated to all environments.